puzzlef/pagerank-barrierfrees-openmp/README.md

-Effect of using different values of tolerance with barrier-free iterations in [OpenMP]-based ordered [PageRank algorithm] for [link analysis].
+Effect of varying amounts of random thread sleep with barrier-free iterations in [OpenMP]-based ordered [PageRank algorithm] for [link analysis].

-`TODO`

 **Unordered PageRank** is the *standard* approach of PageRank computation (as described in the original paper by Larry Page et al. [(1)]), where *two*